 Are there any side effects?

-Most side effects of hyaluronic acid are limited to the site of injection, some may be serious.
+Side effects from hyaluronic acid injections are not common.
+Most are limited to the site of injection and do not last long.
 Tell your doctor if you are concerned about possible side effects.

 Most common possible side effects: